 The secret of Apple by Steve Jobs himself

 The secret of Apple has been a long study by John Sculley.
-Now that Steve Jobs himself said about the success of the firm.
+Now here is what Steve Jobs himself said about the success of the firm.

 Steve Jobs liked outlines his views on the choice of programmers.
 Summary:

 I observed something fairly early on at Apple, which I didn't know how to explain then, but have thought a about it since.
 While in most areas, the ratio between the excellent and the average is 2:1, in the software the ratio of good developer and the average programmer is rather 50:1 or even 100:1.

 So I built much of my success in finding these very talented people.
 And they enjoy working together because they have never had the chance to do that before.

 The elitist views of Steve Jobs would have had no success in a Soviet republic.
 In fact it would have inevitably ended in a gulag.